 Removing clutter, attending the inspection, asking questions; these are all incredibly useful and valuable home inspection tips for consumers to know to help make your home inspection the best and most complete and accurate it can be, for everyone involved!
 One of the ways how this can be accomplished is by answering as much of the questions you have as the client and getting back to you about anything unknown at the time.
 But, to do this, it is vital that you, as the client, give your home inspector ample space to do their job.
 If you are continually crowding your inspector out to see better what is being inspected or which you are asking questions about.
 Please, ask questions, we love answering them, but if a client is continually crowding their inspector out, it makes it incredibly difficult for the home inspector to do their job to the best of their ability.
 And you WANT your inspector to be able to do their best inspecting work on the home you wish to purchase or sell.

 That’s it.
 This right here, ladies and gentleman, is the golden formula for creating the circumstances and situation to get the best home inspection possible.
 Be Courteous.
 Every home inspector, or client, or agent is the same as you or I; we are all just people trying to move through this world.
 All with our own needs, our own wants, and situations.
 Perceptions and ideas change as often as the weather, but what doesn’t change is the fact that general courteousness has infinite possibilities for what it can do to create a favorable situation, or turn a negative around.
-I can’t necessarily speak for all home inspectors with this, as I am simply one of many, but as far as I am concerned as long as you continue treating your home inspector with courteousness, SPS Inspections will always treat its clients the same in return with kindness, compassion, courteousness, empathy, and understanding, because honestly there are already too many misunderstandings that occur every day, and the client/agent/inspector relationship is no exception to the rule.
+I can’t necessarily speak for all home inspectors with this, as I am simply one of many, but as far as I am concerned as long as you continue treating your home inspector with courteousness, SPS Inspections of Olympia will always treat its clients the same in return with kindness, compassion, courteousness, empathy, and understanding, because honestly there are already too many misunderstandings that occur every day, and the client/agent/inspector relationship is no exception to the rule.
 It is essential to be actively courteous with one another to better accomplish each of our goals.

 This about wraps it up for the “top 5 tips to help your home inspection go smoothly.”
 If you go into your home inspection having removed clutter from areas in need of accessing by your home inspector, make sure you as the client attend the entire inspection, not being afraid to ask your inspector questions, giving your inspector ample space to move and work without crowding them out, and being courteous.
 If you employ these top 5 tips for your next home inspection, not only will you, but your inspector and agent as well will have a much easier time of things during and throughout the inspection process.